 Where necessary, placements can be arranged when a child is temporarily unable to remain living at home.
 When this happens, the focus is on restoring the family’s original living arrangements with the child returning home.

 Are you eligible for Extended Family Support?

-Families already accessing mainstream and ADHC funded disability services who require additional support to manage stress and crisis and maintain the family living arrangements may be eligible for Extended Family Support.
+Families already accessing mainstream and ADHC funded disability services who require additional support to manage stress and crisis and maintain the family living arrangements may be eligible for an Extended Family Support funding package.
 The program is available to families with children and young people up to 18 years of age with disability who are already accessing ADHC or non-government disability services.
 The number of places in Extended Family Support are limited and depend on level of need and funding availability.